maurodch/mbqd-website/content/project/quantum-ann/index.md

 math: true
 ---

 Artificial neural networks have proven extremely successful for machine learning tasks such as computer vision and speech recognition.
-Recently, reinforcement learning techniques have been applied for calculating the ground states and time evolution of quantum many-body problems (Science 355, 602 (2017)).
-Motivated by these findings we try to develop novel numerical techniques for solving the quantum many-body problem using machine learning techniques with a focus on artificial neural networks.
+Specifically, generative models can be trained to approximate probability distributions based on data samples.
+Quantum states are represented by high-dimensional probability distributions, inviting the use of generative models for finding efficient state representations.
+We use this approach to develop numerical tools for calculating the time evolution of quantum many-body states and to do quantum state tomography.
+Furthermore, we exploit, the power of neuromorphic hardware chips which allow the physical emulation of neural networks and thus provide a tool for fast and energy efficient generation of samples from the encoded probability distributions.